iNavFlight/inav/docs/Settings.md

 ### gyro_scale_z

-Gyro scale to apply for axis Z, 10000 is 100% no scaling
+Gyro scale apply for axis Z, 10000 is 100% no scaling

 | Default | Min | Max |
 | --- | --- | --- |